ignurof/bandnamegenerator/README.md

 ## Deployment

-GitHub pages were used to deploy this website and this step by step guide will tell you how to deploy it yourself after you have forked the project.
+GitHub pages were used to deploy this website and this step by step guide will tell you how to deploy it yourself after you have cloned the repository.

 - Click the "Settings" tab.
 - Go to "Pages" under the "Code and Automation" section.